 Some people love interviews.
 Some hate them.
-Wherever you sit on the spectrum we have five common sense rules for you to nail your next PR job interview.
+Wherever you sit on the spectrum we have four common-sense rules for you to nail your next PR job interview.

-We know this sounds a little ridiculous but over 60% of securing a job is down to how well you build rapport with your interviewer.
-They want to get a feel for your personality and who you are at the core.
-If you’re putting a professional front on you are already creating a barrier to them getting to know you.
+We know this sounds a little ridiculous but over 60% of securing a job is down to how well you build rapport.
+The interviewer wants to get a feel for your personality and who you are at the core.
+If you’re putting a professional front on, you’re already creating a barrier to them getting to know you.

 Line managers don’t interview on a daily basis.
-Therefore they often lack structure and focus when it comes to interviewing.
+This means they often lack structure and focus when it comes to interviewing.
 They will often forget to dig deeper into your experience and make assumptions on your answers.

 You can make sure you really get your experience across by:

-Nothing scares off an employer more when a candidate states they have brilliant experience in something only to show through their answer that actually, they don’t.
+Nothing putts off an employer more when a candidate states they have brilliant experience in something, only to show through their answer, that actually, they don’t.
 For example:

-Q: “Do you have social media experience and can put together social media strategies?”
+Q: “Do you have social media experience and can you put together social media strategies?”

 A: “Yes, I have solid social media skills and have delivered quite a few social media strategies for XYZ clients”

 Q: “Great, can you give me an example?”

 A: “On client XYZ, we created a content calendar that had one post per day.
 We also tapped into any national days like Pancake Day to generate content.
 We were able to grow our client from 500 to 1000 followers on Instagram”